 Understanding Drug Abuse and Addiction

-One very common belief is that drug abusers should be able to just stop taking drugs if they are only willing to change their behaviour.
-What people often underestimate is the complexity of drug addiction—that it is a disease that impacts the brain and because of that, stopping drug abuse is not simply a matter of willpower.
+One very common belief is that drug abusers should be able to just stop taking drugs.
+That is if they are only willing to change their behaviour.
+What people often underestimate is the complexity of drug addiction.
+That it is a disease that impacts the brain and because of that, stopping drug abuse is not simply a matter of willpower.

-This includes approximately $181 billion for illicit drugs,1 $168 billion for tobacco,2 and $185 billion for alcohol.3 Staggering as these numbers are, however, they do not fully describe the breadth of deleterious public health—and safety—implications, which include family disintegration, loss of employment, failure in school, domestic violence, child abuse, and other crimes.
+This includes approximately $181 billion for illicit drugs, $168 billion for tobacco, and $185 billion for alcohol.
+Staggering as these numbers are, however, they do not fully describe the breadth of deleterious public health.
+Plus safety implications, which include family disintegration, loss of employment.
+Also failure in school, domestic violence, child abuse, and other crimes.

-Drug addiction is a brain disease because the abuse of drugs leads to changes in the structure and function of the brain.
-Although it is true that for most people the initial decision to take drugs is voluntary, over time the changes in the brain caused by repeated drug abuse can affect a person’s self control and ability to make sound decisions, and at the same time send intense impulses to take drugs.
+Drug addiction is a brain disease.
+Because the abuse of drugs leads to changes in the structure and function of the brain.
+Although it is true that for most people the initial decision to take drugs is voluntary.
+This over time causes changes in the brain caused by repeated drug abuse can affect a person’s self control.
+Plus the ability to make sound decisions, and at the same time sends intense impulses to take drugs.

 It is because of these changes in the brain that it is so challenging.
-Especially for a person who is addicted to stop abusing drugs.
+Especially for a person who is addicted to then stop abusing drugs.
 Fortunately, there are treatments that help people to counteract addiction’s powerful disruptive effects and regain control.
-Research shows that combining addiction treatment medications, if available, with behavioural therapy is the best way to ensure success for most patients.
+Research shows that combining addiction treatment medications with behavioural therapy is the best way to ensure success for most patients.

-Similar to other chronic, relapsing diseases, such as diabetes, asthma, or heart disease, drug addiction can be managed successfully.
+Similar to other chronic, relapsing diseases, such as diabetes, asthma, or heart disease.
+Drug addiction can be managed successfully.
 And, as with other chronic diseases, it is not uncommon for a person to relapse and begin abusing drugs again.

 Some drugs, such as marijuana and heroin, have a similar structure to chemical messengers, called neurotransmitters.
 Which are naturally produced by the brain.
 Because of this similarity, these drugs are able to “fool” the brain’s receptors and activate nerve cells to send abnormal messages.